-The first section will grip you like a scientific who-dunnit.
+- The first section will grip you like a scientific who-dunnit.
 I won’t ruin the surprise and tell you who the not-so-secret killer turns out to be, but her research is thorough and the studies she references are incredibly intriguing!

-The second section would be the equivalent to GMO 101.
+- The second section would be the equivalent of GMO 101.
 Loriel covers basic education on GMOs including the biggest offenders and their derivatives.
 She shows how you can identify potential GMO foods on ingredient labels – even when you think the food is healthy!

-- Her suggestions are totally do-able by anyone, regardless of the number of things on your to-do list.
-Her friendly and encouraging demeanor is warm and inviting, and she hits it right on the mark when she says “any act is better than none.”
+- Her suggestions are totally doable by anyone, regardless of the number of things on your to-do list.
+Her encouraging demeanor is inviting, and she hits it right on the mark when she says “any act is better than none.”